-<point to> Path and name the link should point to.
+- <package> Name of the IPKG/OPKG the macro should work on - <point to> Path and name the link should point to.
 Note: This macro rejects absolute paths.
-If needed use relative paths instead.

-<where> Path and name of the symbolic link.
+If needed use relative paths instead. - where> Path and name of the symbolic link.